mikediessner/nubo/docs/_build/html/_sources/practical_considerations.rst.txt

 **Should I use analytical or Monte Carlo acquisition functions?**
     We recommend using analytical acquisition functions for sequential single-point optimisation problems.
-Where it is advantageous to evaluate potential solutions in parallel Monte Carlo acquisition functions allow the computation of batches.
+Where it is advantageous to evaluate potential solutions in parallel, Monte Carlo acquisition functions allow the computation of batches.
 Furthermore, if you want to continue the optimisation loop while some potential solutions are still being evaluated, Monte Carlo acquisition functions enable asynchronous optimisation [#Snoek2012]_ [#Wilson2018]_.

-**What optimiser should I choose?**
+**Which optimiser should I choose?**
     We recommend L-BFGS-B [#Zhu1997]_ for analytical acquisition functions and SLSQP [#Kraft1994]_ for constrained analytical acquisition functions.
 For Monte Carlo acquisition functions, the stochastic optimiser Adam